-- independent cut-up of most simple specimens (e.g. skin excision from dermatology, plastics and ophthalmology with sutures) - independent cut-up of common larger specimens (e.g. skin cancers, melanomas) - independent cut-up of the following cancer cases: amputation for melanomas - ability to write an appropriate report for a wide range of histopathology specimens (e.g. common biopsies, common benign resections, basal cell carcinoma, squamous cell carcinoma) - ability to recognise atypical melanocytic lesions and spectrum of Spitzoid lesions; adnexal tumour and offer a differential diagnosis; naevus sebaceous and its associated tumours; Merkel cell tumour, AFX, lipoma and its variants and common inflammatory dermatoses pattern - ability to demonstrate time management and task prioritisation (e.g. prioritisation of specimens for cut-up and reporting, timely turn-around of reporting histopathology, keeping portfolio up to date)
+- ability to write an appropriate report for a wide range of histopathology specimens (e.g. common biopsies, common benign resections, colon cancer) - ability to demonstrate time management and task prioritisation (e.g. prioritisation of specimens for cut-up and reporting, timely turn-around of reporting histopathology, keeping portfolio up to date)